ahallock/swf-utils/README.md

 # swf-utils
-Node.js utilities for AWS SWF.
+AWS SWF utils for Node.js

-This lib is the early planning stages, and shouldn't be used for anything serious yet.
+This lib is completey experimental at the moment.